Intestacy laws introduced – do you still need a Will?

 Want to know more about estate and succession planning?

 For more information regarding our estates and succession planning services, including will preparation, powers of attorney, enduring guardianship, obtaining probate or letters of administration, and managing deceased estates, please use the quick enquiry form found on this page or call our office on 02 9687 8885.
-Our experienced estates lawyers look forward to assisting you with your estate and succession planning requirements.assets, deceased estate, estate, estate planning, guardian, intestate, legal, nsw trustee and guardian, planning, succession act, will, Will Drafting, will preparation, Wills & Probate
+Our experienced estates lawyers look forward to assisting you with your estate and succession planning requirements.assets, children, estate, estate planning, guardian, intestate, legal, nsw trustee and guardian, passing away, person, planning, succession act, trustee, will, will preparation, Wills & Probate